 How many corrals are there?

 It depends on the race!
-For the Enchanted 10k there were only 5, A-E. For the Princess Half Marathon, however, it was A-P.
+For the Enchanted 10k there are usually 6, A-F. For the Princess Half Marathon, it’s been A-H lately.

 What is the purpose of putting people into corrals?